A friend of mine is plagued with unwanted thoughts.

 The other component to my friend’s problem is belief.
 Of course, he believes his silly thoughts are true… it’s his own mind generating the fear, so if he didn’t believe his own mind he’d have to admit he was crazy.

 There are two problems with this.
 Firstly, he is not the content of his mind and so secondly, he’s not crazy.
 His mind is working perfectly to the program.
-It’s the content, the program, the conditioning, which doesn’t serve him.
+It’s the content, the program, the conditioning, that doesn’t serve him.

 So, he is not the content.
 He would still be himself if he’d not had that trauma as a child.
 Identification with content is a big problem.
 We define ourselves by the content, by our experiences.
 But that’s not us.